INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 - new working groups on SDIs/INSPIRE under the Conferences of specialised state ministers;
 - a growing number of workshops with INSPIRE points of contact.

 To facilitate data and service sharing and use, a joint architecture concept has been developed, based on the INSPIRE Directive, Implementing Rules and Technical Guidance documents.
-National technical components of the GDI-DE include a spatial data catalogue (Geodatenkatalog.de), geoportal (Geoportal.de), registry (GDI-DE Registry), validator (GDI-DE Testsuite) and monitoring tool (GDI-DE Monitor).
+National technical components of the GDI-DE include a spatial data catalogue (Geodatenkatalog.de), geoportal (Geoportal.de), registry (GDI-DE Registry), validation tool (GDI-DE Testsuite) and monitoring tool (GDI-DE Monitor).

 ### Usage of the infrastructure for spatial information <a name="usage"></a>